codemicro/adventOfCode/README.md

 The method of running solutions varies by year.

+<details><summary><b>From 2023 onwards</b></summary>

+Use the `./aoc` script and provide it with the filename of the file you would like to run.
+For example, `./aoc run challenges/01-trebuchet/main.py`.

+Alternatively, run the code directly.
+Provide it with an input via stdin and set the first command line argument to be either `1` or `2` to run either part 1 or 2 respectively.
+This should go for all languages.

 <details><summary><b>2021 and 2022</b></summary>

 In order to run solutions from 2021 and 2022, you should switch to the `2022` branch first.